kristoffer-dyrkorn/software-renderer/tutorial/2/README.md

 # A fast and correct triangle rasterizer

-In this section, you will get to know how to use the `<canvas>` element to draw individual pixels in a browser window.
+In this section, you will get to know how to use the `<canvas>` element to set up the browser (and our code) to draw individual pixels on the screen.
 This will set the stage for drawing triangles - which we will do in the next section.

 ## The drawing surface